May I have your attention?

 Ben Shapiro’s Facebook feed in Google News results.

 Much like we’re seeing with generative AI, a lot changed in a very short amount of time after social media really took hold.
-Having originally started in 2006 at Harvard, by 2013, Facebook had over a billion active users — for scale, this is more than 1 in 10 people on Earth.
+Of the major presently active social media sites, YouTube first launched in 2005.
+Facbook started In 2006 initially at Harvard, just around the same time as Twitter’s initial launch.
+Facebook had over a billion active users by 2013 — for scale, this is more than 1 in 10 people on Earth.
 By 2017, the year that Substack launched as a subscription service to rival Medium and Patreon, Facebook boasted 2 billion active users.
 At this time, Facebook and Youtube competed for the most frequently visited websites in the world outside of Google.
 The following year in 2018, Youtube started showing up in Google News results.

-In 2015 the robust user-data Facebook had harvested was used to manipulate the election in the Cambridge Analytica scandal.
+Although there have been many, one of the first major social media scandals to garner international attention was around 2015-2018, when the robust user-data Facebook had harvested was used to manipulate the election in the Cambridge Analytica scandal.
 While Facebook and YouTube have battled it out for dominance in global rankings, both have played growing roles in the distribution of media, and by extension news.
+Even outside of Google’s own content distribution, YouTube is the largest digital video platform beating out giants like Disney, Netflix and Hulu.
+This offers an advantage for long-form content, but short term content has a new importance in the information ecosystem.
 In addition to direct algorithmic manipulation, short form viral content is also easy to produce and discard, which is likely why so many aggregator websites like MSN News serve garbage which is “no longer available” when you go to retrieve it.
 These then become sources for social media posts, which then become false primary sources for unscrupulous editors.

 Social Media is an increasing portion of the news feed

-Although I had set out to track the news in it’s more traditional sense, and the evolving linguistic drift myself and other researchers had been noticing, what I also found was a snapshot of how social media and the app-driven information economy impact what is served as news.
+Although I had set out to track the news in its more traditional sense, and the evolving linguistic drift myself and other researchers had been noticing, what I also found was a snapshot of how social media and the app-driven information economy impact what is served as news.
 In many cases, the URL served reveals information about the source.
 For Substack articles, the IDs of specific users are often visible, including hashes that validate them as being generated to send to a specific person, like a gift link.
+This is then reproduced in the News index, suggesting they were scraped directly from social media.

 A small subset of 18 entries show the top-level domain as Google itself.
 Parameters after the main URL show the real sources, alongside tracking tokens, and redirects.
-The example below shows a result from the Catholic News Agency and EWTN News, which somewhere along the chain was served to someone’s Feedburner account.
+The example below shows a result from the Catholic News Agency/EWTN News, which somewhere along the chain was served to someone’s Feedburner account.
 It was then shared from Feedburner, and rescraped.
 It’s unclear if this was manually done but regardless of the exact process, this goes to illustrate that what people often perceive as a straightforward aggregator from reliable news sources is actually a series of recursive loops which can be gamed.
-Gemini also shows some originating from HubSpot, which EWTN uses to manage communications.
+When fed to Gemini, it also shows some originating from HubSpot, which EWTN uses to manage communications.

 Screenshot of RStudo hovering over a URL which contains multiple tracking tokens.